bearandhammer/knowledge-vault/obsidian-vault/👔 Professional Skills/Azure Fundamentals.md

 1000+ different services.

 Web App - layer of abstraction.
 Easier to work with, no access to OS.
+Function app - serverless.
+Logic App - create small workflows (connecting processes).

+Create resource -> shows popular services and services by category.
+Lew - check out the AI + Machine Learning services.

+Compute - also contains Redis, Kubernetes and Docker (containers).

+Marketplace - third-party resources available for use.

 #### Shared Responsibility Model

+How MS and the customer have divided responsibility for all sorts of things including security.